MatthewCYLau/react-serverless-gcp-terraform/README.md

 terraform destroy # destroys GCP stack
 ```

+## Domain configuration

+- Creat an A record and point it to the external static IP address.
+See reference GCP documentaion [here](https://cloud.google.com/storage/docs/hosting-static-website#connect-domain)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.